nalDaniels/Deployment5/Documentation.md

 For the instance running the Jenkins application, I created an alert to monitor CPU usage.
 I chose this metric because I've noticed that when running builds the CPU tends to go up.
 In order to ensure I am not under-provisioning the EC2 instance hosting Jenkins, I created an alarm for when the CPU goes beyond 70%.

-For the instance running the retail banking application, I created alerts for memory, CPU, storage, and disk input/output time if these measurements go over 60%.
+For the instance running the retail banking application, I created alerts for memory, CPU, disk storage, and disk input/output time if these measurements go over 60% or 150ms.
 I chose these metrics for these reasons: on the EC2 instance we are running gunicorn and SQLite; we are reading and writing to the database.

 ### Reminder:
 Add the CloudWatch IAM role to the EC2 after installing CloudWatch.

+### Alarm Output:
+After creating a customer and account in the application, the disk storage alarm was set off.
+This indicates that for this application we need an EC2 instance with more disk storage.

 # Resources:
 Find my system design for this deployment here: